heiner/heiner.github.com/_drafts/random-samples.md

     `math.lgamma(2**64 + 1)` and convert $$\ln$$ to $$\log_{10}$$.

 So we will only ever get an absurdly tiny fraction of all possible permutations this way.
-How far away from truely random permutations are we with these _pseudorandom permutations_?
+How far away from truly random permutations are we with these _pseudorandom permutations_?

 This turns out to depend on how we measure that distance and on the